ioios-io/demos/2a. Scenes & Consistancy in Home Assistant/README.md

 Further to our previous tutorial on controlling Light Groups with a rotary encoder, let's trigger some pre-configured lighting scenes with a single button.
 In my smart home I have the same 3 lighting scenes for every room.
 Some rooms have more but by defining scenes for 'Bright', 'Relax' and 'Cosy' I can keep every room consistent in operation.

-##An Example
+#### An Example
 I have replaced my standard wall switches with a single gang retractive/momentary switch.
 Some are connected to Sonoffs and some are connected to Shellys.
-And I want every room to operate in the same following manner for every switch assigned to scene duties.
+And I want every room to operate in the same following manner for every switch assigned to light/scene duties.
 1) Single Short Press - Activate 'Bright' scene
 2) Single Long Press - Turn off light group
 3) Double Short Press - Activate 'Relax' scene
 4) Triple Short Press - Activate 'Cosy' scene

 #### Include Command
 Now, I don't want to keep multiple copies of this timing chart in each YAML file for each device.
 I want to write one YAML and reference it every time I want a binary_sensor to act as another light switch.
 To do this, we use the include command in ESPHome.
-This simply prints the contents of the file we specify into your current YAML ••at the place you are in the document, including indentation.**
+This simply prints the contents of the file we specify into your current YAML *at the place you are in the document, including indentation.*

 The entire file is an action for the binary_sensor so can be called very easily once you define the basics of your switch, like this...
 ```